ansnoussi/devops-project-3/README.md

 8. Check you have access by running : `kubectl cluster-info`
 9. Create the `gitops-example` namespace : `kubectl create namespace gitops-example`
-10. After finishing withe the project : `terraform destroy` to delete the k8s cluster
+10. After finishing withe the project : `terraform destroy` to delete the k8s cluster and `kubectl config unset contexts` to remove the context from `kubectl`

 ## Secrets And Keys